 Research Collaboration.
 Research activities under the collaboration will be governed by evaluation and research and development plans that will outline the parties' responsibilities under, anticipated timelines of and budgets for, the various programs.
 The Company will assist Regeneron with the preliminary evaluation of its selected liver targets, and Regeneron will be responsible for preclinical research and conducting clinical development, manufacturing and commercialization of products directed to each of its exclusive targets.
 The Company may assist, as requested by Regeneron, with the later discovery and research of product candidates directed to any selected target.
-For each selected target, Regeneron is required to use commercially reasonable efforts to submit regulatory filings necessary to achieve IND acceptance for at least one product, to develop and commercialize such product.
+For each selected target, Regeneron is required to use commercially reasonable efforts to submit regulatory filings necessary to achieve IND acceptance for at least one product directed to each applicable target, and following IND acceptance for at least one product, to develop and commercialize such product.

 Reserved Liver Targets.
 The Company retains the exclusive right to solely develop products via CRISPR genome editing directed against certain specified genetic targets.
 During the collaboration term and subject to a target selection process, the Company has the right to choose additional liver targets for its own development using commercially reasonable efforts.
-Certain targets that either the Company or Regeneron select during the term may be subject to further codevelopment and co-commercialization arrangements at the Company or Regeneron's option, as applicable, which either can exercise pursuant to defined conditions.
+Certain targets that either the Company or Regeneron select during the term may be subject to further co-development and co-commercialization arrangements at the Company or Regeneron's option, as applicable, which either can exercise pursuant to defined conditions.